python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_curric_2/030_pcdr_ook_waves_1.md

 <details><summary>The math: <i>click...</i></summary>

-The key line is `fully_modded = modded * wave`.
-This multiplies each point in `wave` by each point in `modded`.
+The key line is `fully_modulated = modulated * wave`.
+This multiplies each point in `wave` by each point in `modulated`.
 Remember that `wave` is an array of only ones and zeros.
 Multiplying by one does not change a number, and multiplying by zero results in zero.

 </details>